Jay Johnston

-Jay James Johnston (born October 22, 1968) is an American convict, actor and comedian.
-He was a writer and cast member on Mr. Show with Bob and David and had roles on The Sarah Silverman Program, Moral Orel, Arrested Development, and Bob's Burgers.
+Jay James Johnston (born October 22, 1968) is an American retired actor, former comedian and handyman.
+He was a writer and cast member on Mr. Show with Bob and David and had roles on The Sarah Silverman Program, Moral Orel, Arrested Development, Bob's Burgers, and Mr. Pickles, as well as the lattermost's spin-off Momma Named Me Sheriff.

 Johnston participated in the United States Capitol attack on January 6, 2021, and was arrested and charged on June 7, 2023.
 Following the incident, Johnston was fired from his longtime role as Jimmy Pesto on Bob's Burgers; he has not appeared in any films or television shows since.
 He pleaded guilty on July 8, 2024, and was sentenced to one year and one day in prison on October 28, 2024, but was pardoned by Donald Trump in January 2025.

 Early life and education

 Johnston was born and raised in Chicago, Illinois.
 He has a younger brother named Tim.
 He earned a Bachelor of Arts degree in acting from Columbia College Chicago in 1993.